 I'm a big fan of Tommy's, a UK charity that has funded numerous ground-breaking pregnancy studies and advocates for people with high-risk pregnancies and a history of loss.
 I stand with them in their mission to reduce pregnancy complications and challenge healthcare professionals who think that just because miscarriage is statistically common, it should not be taken seriously.

 If you are looking for ways to comfort someone after a loss, please check out these resources first.
 If you are going through a loss yourself, Tommy's has tons of resources for you too.
 Miscarriage is physically, psychologically, and emotionally traumatic.
 People grieve after miscarriages, just like they do for any other significant loss in life.
-Dismissive statements ("it's just one of those things / it wasn't a real baby yet") and well-intentioned attempts to cheer someone up ("at least you can get pregnant / at least it was early / you're young, you've still got time") can complicate the grieving process.
+Dismissive statements ("it's just one of those things / it wasn't a real baby yet / it doesn't count") and well-intentioned attempts to cheer someone up ("at least you can get pregnant / at least it was early / you're young, you've still got time") can complicate the grieving process.
 Taking a bit of time to understand and be compassionate can help someone heal.

 *That's not to say external factors never lead to abortion-- indeed, that's the whole point of targeted abortifacients.
 Heavy drinking, certain illegal and legal medications, as well severe physical trauma can also lead to spontaneous abortions.
 But the point is, it's not easy to do accidentally.